alreich/abstract_algebra/README.md

 * The <b>addition_table</b> <u>must</u> reference group elements according to their index (position) in the <b>element_names</b> list.
 * <b>0</b> <u>must</u> always refer to the <b>identity element</b>.
+* The first row and first column of the addition table <u>must</u> be the integers, in order, 0, 1, 2, ..., n-1, where n is the number of element names.

 ```python